rks746/iiit-h_cv_internship/Project/PROJECT_README.md

 - Confusion Matrix
 - Confidence-based analysis

----

 ## 7. Conclusion

 This project demonstrates the complete pipeline of:

-- dataset curation,
+- dataset curation

-- manual annotation,
+- manual annotation

-- transfer learning using a pretrained YOLO model,
+- transfer learning using a pretrained YOLO model

 - evaluation

 The results indicate that YOLO-based transfer learning is effective for helmet detection tasks, provided that high-quality annotated data is available.

----

 ## 8. References